morepath/morepath/doc/compared.rst

 deliberately, as that makes it possible to disambiguate similar routes.

+This separation of model and view lookup helps in the following ways:

+* Automated HTTP status codes in case things go wrong -- no more easy to forget custom error message generation code in all the views.

+* Model-based security checks -- you can define rules that say exactly what kind of objects get which permissions, and then protect views with those permissions.

-This separation of model and view lookup helps in code organisation, as it allows you to separate the code that organises the URL space from the code that implements your actual views.
+* better code organization in application code, as it allows you to separate the code that organizes the URL space from the code that implements your actual views.

+* Automated linking.

 Linking
 -------